BayAreaMetro/zoning/README.md

 * 221032 zoning geometries (with source field names).

-  Same as above but with fields that have a value in the "match field" as specified in the CityAssignments spreadsheet.
+  Same as above but with fields that have a value in the "match field" as specified in the CityAssignments spreadsheet
-  Missing zoning Data is visible by visually comparing the zoning.lookup_new_valid table and the zoning.regional table.
-It      appears that in some case an entire jursidictions may be missing, but in another just 1 category (e.g. public space in san jose)

- see process/lookup-table-merge-2012-zoning.sql for how this was loaded into postgres from source

 #####Parcels